Erotic Target Identity Inversion

 Prevalence & culture

+Reliable population figures do not exist, so any estimate carries low confidence.
 As a named concept ETII is rare and lives mostly in academic sexology rather than mainstream kink culture, although its component interests vary widely in visibility.
-The Brown, Barker & Rahman (2020) internet study reported that mild inversion-related arousal is fairly common while strong forms are rarer: and rarer still in women.
-Reliable population figures do not exist, so any estimate carries low confidence.
-The theory is also contested: critics dispute aspects of the underlying autogynephilia research and the typological claims built on it, so ETII is best treated as an actively studied hypothesis rather than settled fact.
+The Brown, Barker & Rahman (2020) internet study reported that mild inversion-related arousal is fairly common while strong forms are rarer, and rarer still in women.

 Safety, consent & law

 As an abstract concept ETII describes private fantasy and identity and is neither illegal nor inherently harmful.
-Risk lies only within specific component interests: the amputation-focused inversion can involve self-harm urges that warrant clinical support, while any interest whose conduct would involve children or animals is criminal and harmful in practice and is documented here strictly for clinical completeness.
+Risk lies only within specific component interests: the amputation-focused inversion can involve self-harm urges that warrant clinical support, while any interest whose conduct would involve children or animals is criminal and harmful in practice, documented here strictly for clinical completeness.
 Responsible handling of the concept is descriptive, never instructional.

 - Desire to Be an Amputee21/100Apotemnophilia · Clinical ParaphiliasApotemnophilia is a rare condition in which a person desires to become an amputee, experiencing the absence of a specific limb as arousing or as essential to their true body image.
 It overlaps closely with body integrity dysphoria, in which a healthy limb is felt as not belonging to the self.21